Masters of the Universe (TV series): Development

 Netflix announced two new Masters of the Universe projects to be in development in December 2019: an adult-oriented anime series described as a direct sequel to the 1983 He-Man and the Masters of the Universe television series, and a CGI series aimed at children.

-Kevin Smith officially announced Masters of the Universe: Revelation at the annual Power-Con convention in 2019, serving as showrunner and executive producer (despite stating that he was not a fan of the series), writing for the series alongside Eric Carrasco, Tim Sheridan, Diya Mishra, and Fatman Beyond co-host Marc Bernardin.
+Kevin Smith officially announced Masters of the Universe: Revelation at the annual Power-Con convention in 2019, serving as showrunner and executive producer, writing for the series alongside Eric Carrasco, Tim Sheridan, Diya Mishra, and Fatman Beyond co-host Marc Bernardin.
 During promotion for the show, Smith said that Revelation came to be out of a desire to tell a story set in the world of Eternia, while also being able to resolve any lingering plot threads from the original series.
 He also said that the show is set up as if it were the next episode of the original series, while also still being accessible to those who have never seen the original show.
 In November, ND Stevenson expressed interest in a potential crossover Christmas special between the series and their 2018–20 Netflix original series She-Ra and the Princesses of Power despite this being a sequel to the original series and a non-DreamWorks cartoon.

+In May 2022, Mark Hamill revealed he was recording more episodes of the series.
+The following month Netflix announced the title to be Masters of the Universe: Revolution.

 Casting

 The initial voice cast for the series was revealed, with Chris Wood as Prince Adam / He-Man and Mark Hamill as Skeletor.
 Three weeks before the show's premiere, three additional voice actors were announced to join the series with one of them being Dennis Haysbert to voice King Grayskull.
 In July 2022, Smith revealed that William Shatner had been cast in the sequel series, Masters of the Universe: Revolution.
 In March 2023, it was announced that Melissa Benoist would replace Sarah Michelle Gellar as Teela for Masters of the Universe: Revolution.
+In May 2023, a Mother's Day themed announcement revealed actress Meg Foster, who portrayed Evil-Lyn in the 1987 film, to be voicing Motherboard.
+In July 2023, Smith announced Keith David would be voicing Hordak.
+In January 2024, weeks before Revolutions release, Gates McFadden and John de Lancie were revealed to be joining the series, with McFadden replacing Alicia Silverstone as Marlena and de Lancie voicing Granamyr.